rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

 code you have checked out.
 This takes a long time, so it is not usually what you want to actually run (more on this later).

+Note that building will require a relatively large amount of storage space.
+You may want to have upwards of 10 or 15 gigabytes available to build the compiler.

 There are many flags you can pass to the build command of `x.py` that can be beneficial to cutting down compile times or fitting other things you might need to change.
 They are: